Simultaneous Estimation of Non-Gaussian Components and their Correlation Structure: Introduction

+This limitation can be removed by estimating dependency structures themselves from data.
+Two-layer models are suitable for this purpose, if they further incorporate some higher-order process for non-Gaussian components: \citet{karklin2005hierarchical} proposed a method to estimate a two-layer model whose first layer consists of ICA-like components and whose second layer represents density components. \citet{osindero2006topographic} proposed a two-layer topographic model with non-Gaussian components in the first layer and weighted connections among them in the second layer.
+A related two-layer model was proposed by~\citet{koster2010two}.
+However, most of the models focus on higher-order dependencies only, and ignore linear correlations, usually even assuming that they are zero.
+But linear correlations between non-Gaussian components can be observed in real data for a couple of models~\citep{gomez2008measuring,coen2012cortical}.
+It is thus probable that the underlying components which are forced to be linearly uncorrelated in the estimation would actually be correlated.
+For instance, Figure~\ref{fig:Example} illustrates that the components estimated by ICA are linearly uncorrelated even when the underlying source components are correlated.
+Therefore, it would be meaningless to analyze linear correlations in components estimated by ordinary ICA methods; it is necessary to incorporate the linear correlations in the very definition of the model.
+Along these lines, the estimation of topographic representations has been recently improved by taking into account both linear and variance correlations~\citep{sasaki2013correlated}.
+Linear and higher-order dependencies between the components have also been exploited in order to find correspondences between features in multiple data sets \citep{Gutmann2011a,Campi2013,Gutmann2014}.
 In this paper, we propose a novel method to estimate latent non-Gaussian components and their dependency structure simultaneously.
 The dependency structure includes both linear and higher-order correlations, and is parametrized by a single matrix.
 The off-diagonal elements of this dependency matrix represent the conditional dependencies much like the precision matrix does for Gaussian Markov random fields.
 More generally, the dependency matrix defines a distance matrix which can be used for visualization via an undirected graph, multidimensional scaling, or some other suitable technique.
-The proposed method can be interpreted as a generalization of ICA and correlated topographic analysis (CTA)~\citep{sasaki2013correlated}: The proposed method estimates the dependency structure which is assumed to be known in CTA (and ICA).
-Importantly, it generalizes most previous models \citep{karklin2005hierarchical,osindero2006topographic,koster2010two} by capturing linear correlations between the components.
+The proposed method can be interpreted as a generalization of ICA and correlated topographic analysis (CTA)~\citep{sasaki2013correlated} where the dependency structures are assumed to be known.
+To develop the method, we begin with a new generative model for sources, which generalizes previous models of~\citet{hyvarinen2001topographic,karklin2005hierarchical,osindero2006topographic,koster2010two} by capturing linear correlations between the components.
+The previous models generate non-Gaussian components without linear, but with higher-order correlations~\citep[Section~9.3]{Hyvarinen2009}.
+Divisive normalization models~\citep{heeger1992normalization,schwartz2001natural,balle2015density} are also closely related, and focus on higher-order correlations.